Noeska/illegiblesemantics/projects/proj-2.md

 # Avant-Garde Metal
 The term "avant-garde" is often used synomously with "sophisticated."
 And, certainly, this label holds true for (most) bands playing in this nebulous genre that compromises a range of different (sub)genres.
 In fact, it comprises of so many heterogenous (sub)genres that "avant-garde" as a genre label has very little meaning aside from, "These guys and gals really know how to play their instruments!"

 Funnily enough however, whilst avant-garde bands most likely, definitely, absolutely display technical virtuosity, they tend to have the least inspired, let alone sophisticated, logos.
 More than often they have **plain wordmarks**.
-Even more damning is that they seemingly have an inexplicable preference for the **Abaddon type** (or something very close to it).
+Even more damning is that they seemingly always have an inexplicable preference for the **Abaddon type** (or something very close to it).

 ![Avant-Garde Metal](..\assets\img\projects\proj-2\avant.jpg)